-Each state agency must provide all employees, who are terminating their employment voluntarily, access to the State Auditor's Office online exit survey.
-This includes all employee types (i.e., classified full-time, classified part-time, non-classified full-time, and non-classified part-time).
+Each state agency must provide employees who are terminating their employment voluntarily access to the State Auditor's Office online exit survey.
+This comprises all employee types, including classified full-time, classified part-time, non-classified full-time, and non-classified part-time.
 The objective of this online system is to offer a direct means through which employees can provide information about why they decided to leave employment with their agency.
 Institutions of higher education are exempt from this requirement.